rachelleperez/song_recommender/README.md

 # Creating a Mood-based Workout Playlist (Spotify)

 ### App Description
-* This simple app takes in a Spotify Song Link (URL) that best describes what mood the user is into and outputs a playlist of 20 workout sonds
+* This simple app takes in a Spotify Song Link (URL) that best describes what mood the user is into and outputs a playlist of 20 workout songs
 * There are ~5K song candidates extracted from Spotify's API from all playlists listed as [Popular Workout Playlists](https://open.spotify.com/genre/section0JQ5IMCbQBLsb9HwPKg2Us)
 * Song features for candidates are loaded in a BigQuery table to be manually refreshed periodically
 * Song recommendations are based on content-based filtering.